zz2014/BA_HS_MA/daily_notes.md

   - Understanding the containerisation of Cloud foundry and how the CPU performance is calculated.
 To test the exact performance and have a clean environment is almost impossible. https://docs.cloudfoundry.org/concepts/architecture/warden.html#cpu
   - CF Canary has 100 Diego(Garden), 50 DEA(Warden).
   - Garden=go Warden.
+- [ ] find why node is slower.
+  - [x] used sequelizer: there is even too many clients error, reason is: if set max as 50, then every instance tries to open 50 connections.
+Then it exceeds the 100 limit of postgres.
+Therefore, looks further into java application.
+It seems it uses one connection per instance, the limit is never exceeded.
+And the query stays fast. use(select * from pg_stat_activity;) to query the active connections